-After a preliminary hearing in a criminal case, if a defendant is held to answer – meaning the judge finds there are sufficient facts to bind them over into the trial court – meaning that the prosecutor was able to show all the necessary elements of each crime charged at the preliminary hearing – then the defense can file what is called a 995 Motion, basically making the argument that the judge or magistrate at the preliminary hearing level was wrong in their ruling and they should have dismissed on or all of the counts in the complaint.
+After a preliminary hearing in a criminal case, if a defendant is held to answer – meaning the judge finds there are sufficient facts to bind them over into the trial court – meaning that the prosecutor was able to show all the necessary elements of each crime charged at the preliminary hearing – then the defense can file what is called a 995 Motion, under California Penal Code 995, basically making the argument that the judge or magistrate at the preliminary hearing level was wrong in their ruling and they should have dismissed on or all of the counts in the complaint.

 This is where it gets a little confusion because typically at the preliminary hearing level, the charging document is called the complaint, whereas after the preliminary hearing – if you’re held to answer on certain charges – the new charging document is called the information.
 So, information and complaint are basically the same things in a criminal case.
 But this concept of a 995 Motion, you’re going to have to argue to the judge that the magistrate was wrong.
 They didn’t prove all the facts necessary to get me for robbery or burglary.
 You can argue that they didn’t’ even bring any evidence towards any of the elements or to a particular count.

 Where people get a little confused is, prosecutors can put on evidence – maybe it’s a week or not reliable or maybe it’s debatable.
 Then you can bring evidence on that shows that you’re innocent.
 And then people are saying why doesn’t the judge get rid of it with the 995 Motion?
 Because that’s not really the test.
 If the prosecutors can bring evidence and you can bring evidence, and if the prosecutor’s evidence was believed they could win, the case is going to trial.
 They’re going to then let a jury decide whether or not you’re innocent or guilty of the charges.